BlizzardWolf7/Modern-Productivity-Dashboard/README.md

 - Automatic geolocation support
 - Styled location badge with pin emoji

-### ✅ **Smart To-Do List**
+### ✅ **Multi-List To-Do System**
+- **Multiple to-do lists** - Organize tasks by category or project
+- Create, edit, and delete entire lists
+- **Color-coded lists** - Choose from 6 colors for visual organization
-- Add, complete, and delete tasks
+- Add, complete, and delete tasks within each list
+- **Task notes** - Add optional notes/context to any task
+- **Beautiful input design** - Stacked inputs in contained card style
+- **Task completion tracking** - See progress at a glance
 - **Persistent storage** using localStorage
-- Task completion toggle with visual feedback
-- **Enter key support** for quick task addition
+- **Enter key support** for quick task addition from both fields
-- Beautiful card-style task items with hover effects
+- Modal-based interface with 3-modal workflow
-- Toast notifications for all task actions
+- Toast notifications for all actions

+### 📝 **Note-Taking Widget**
+- Create, read, update, and delete notes
+- **Color-coded sticky notes** - Choose from 6 beautiful colors
+- Sticky note cards with title and content preview
+- Full-featured note editor modal
+- **Auto-save** to localStorage
+- Notes counter on dashboard
+- Click any note to view/edit full content
+- Delete confirmation for safety

 ### ⚙️ **Customizable Settings**
 - **Dashboard title customization** - Make it your own